emammendes/Constrained-model-predictive-control-synthesis/README.md

 * The number of steps in each replication (simulation) is set using the variable ksteps.
 The default is ksteps = 80 (as in the paper).

 * There is a flag, flagc, that if it is set to 1 the constrained problem will be solved otherwise an unconstrained problem will be solved instead.

+* The prediction control estrategy can be controlled using the variable N in the main script.
+The default is N = 1.

+A couple of observations:

 Obs.
 1: I have not included the state constraints.